 Just a short drive south of Penticton, the Peach Cliff hike is short, interesting and rewarding.
 The epic views stretch from Penticton to Vaseux Lake.
 It’s perfect for those slightly chilly autumn afternoons when you’re feeling lazy but it’s just way too sunny to stay inside.

-British Columbia’s beautiful Okanagan Valley has a lot to offer residents and visitors all year round.
-In truth, this list of 73 great things…
+British Columbia’s beautiful southern Okanagan Valley has a lot to offer residents and visitors all year round – here are just 73 of the best things to do!